Weeks:

 Discussion Questions for the week:

-of this week, up until Saturday evening, should focus on your
+week, up until Saturday evening, should focus on your reading of Buber.

-be devoted to some longer, more reflective, and more synthesizing
+to some longer, more reflective, and more synthesizing discussion

-post these longer discussion questions for you on Friday or Saturday,
+these longer discussion questions for you on Friday or Saturday, just

-just so you'll know what's coming; but please do not respond to
+so you'll know what's coming; but please do not respond to them until

-them until after Saturday evening, after the discussions on Buber
+after Saturday evening, after the discussions on Buber have been completed.)

 Final exam: